RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Experiments

 \subsection{Analyzing learned trajectory representations}

-In order to analyze the learned representations and to perform an ablation study on our design choices, we train different configurations of our model.
+In order to analyze the learned representations and perform an ablation study on our design choices, we train different configurations of our model.
 Specifically, we ablate modeling positional uncertainty with different probability distributions, including normal, Laplace, and exponential power distributions.
-We also train our model with and without compressing the location parameters of the distributions using DCT transforms.
+We also train our model with and without compressing the location parameters of the distributions.

 We train each model configuration for 14 epochs on the Waymo Open Motion dataset and keep the remaining configurations as in \Cref{subsubsection:model_config} and \Cref{subsubsection:training_details}. \Cref{table:ablation} presents the results of this experiment.
 Using Laplace distributions to model positional uncertainty improves motion prediction metrics over using normal distributions.
 Compressing the location parameters of densities further improves the results significantly.
 Overall, using exponential power distributions with DCT compression leads to the best results across all metrics.